 Vince Lattanzio joined NBC10 in March 2008 and serves as a general assignment reporter and Journalism Lead for NBC10.com and related digital properties.

-Lattanzio has covered a variety of stories ranging from law, order and life issues to breaking news to in-depth investigations on topics like child exploitation, youth homelessness and the opioid and heroin epidemic.
+Lattanzio has covered a variety of stories ranging from law, order and life issues to breaking news to in-depth investigations on topics like child exploitation, youth homelessness, the opioid and heroin epidemic, and suicide prevention.

 As Journalism Lead, he plays a major role in setting the NBC10 Digital Team's vision, tone and the presentation of written, video and graphic content on the station's digital platforms.
 He also explores new technologies and storytelling techniques to best engage current and attract new audiences to vital local news and information.

-Lattanzio's work has been celebrated with several journalism awards including national and regional Edward R. Murrow Awards and regional EMMY Awards.
+Lattanzio's work has been celebrated with several journalism awards including national and regional Edward R. Murrow Awards, a national News and Documentary EMMY award, and several regional EMMY Awards.